-- the conditioned medium of Pb-treated microglial cells (10 microM for 12h) caused the death of neuroblastoma cells (Kumawak et al., 2014). - immature 3D cultures treated with Pb for 10 days exhibited neuroinflammation and neuronal death was exacerbated after an arrest of treatment of 10 more days, supporting the fact that neuroinflammation leads to neurodegeneration (Zurich et al., 2002). - In vivo and in vitro experiments showed that Pb cause microglial activation, which upregulate the levels of pro-inflammatory cytokines (IL-1 β , TNF- α) and of iNOS and cause neuronal injury and neuronal death in hippocampus.
-These effects are significantly reversed by minocycline, an antibiotic blocking microglial reactivity, showing the essential role of neuroinflammation in hippocampal neurodegeneration (Liu et al., 2012) - gestational exposure of mouse to Pb (0.1 mM in drinking water) led at PND 21 to increased brain mRNA expression of IL-6 and glial fibrillary acidic protein (GFAP) as marker of astrogliosis, as well as caspase 1 and NOS 2, suggesting a link between Pb-induced neuroinflammation and deleterious effects on neurons (Kasten-Jolly et al., 2011, 2012)
+- the conditioned medium of Pb-treated microglial cells (10 microM for 12h) caused the death of neuroblastoma cells (Kumawak et al., 2014). - immature 3D cultures treated with Pb for 10 days exhibited neuroinflammation and neuronal death was exacerbated 10 days after the end of treatment, supporting the fact that neuroinflammation leads to neurodegeneration (Zurich et al., 2002). - In vivo and in vitro experiments showed that Pb cause microglial activation, which upregulate the levels of pro-inflammatory cytokines (IL-1b, TNF-a) and of iNOS and cause neuronal injury and neuronal death in hippocampus.
+These effects are significantly reversed by minocycline, an antibiotic blocking microglial reactivity, showing the essential role of neuroinflammation in hippocampal neurodegeneration (Liu et al., 2012) - gestational exposure of mouse to Pb (0.1 mM in drinking water) led at PND 21 to increased brain mRNA expression of IL-6 and glial fibrillary acidic protein (GFAP) as marker of astrogliosis, as well as of caspase 1 and NOS 2, suggesting a link between Pb-induced neuroinflammation and deleterious effects on neurons (Kasten-Jolly et al., 2011, 2012)